 What’s happening at 14 DPO?

-14 DPO is an important moment on the TTC journey.
+14 DPO (that’s 14 days post-ovulation) is a key moment on the TTC journey.

-If one of your eggs was fertilized, it may have implanted itself in the lining of your uterus by this stage.
+If your egg was fertilized, it may have implanted itself in the lining of your uterus, called the endometrium, by this stage.

-Also, your next expected period is somewhere on the horizon ‒ meaning the TWW is ending.
+Also, your next expected period may be somewhere on the horizon ‒ meaning the TWW is ending.

-In a 28-day cycle, 15 DPO would be about when you would expect your next period ‒ so anything after that is late.
+In a 28-day cycle, 14 DPO would be about when you would expect your next period ‒ so anything after that is late.